SyedAsadAbrar/revision-notes/javascript/oop-in-javascript/overview.md

 > To get prototype of object - `jonas.__proto__`

 > To check if method is defined in constructor function or prototype - `jonas.hasOwnProperty('calcAge')` (in this case this would be false)

+> Prototype belongs to an object created by class, rather than a class